elba-security/elba-security/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] My changes generate no new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added tests to cover the new feature or fixes.